Snowpiercer (2014) Review

-Starring: Chris Evans; Kang-ho Song; Ah-sung Ko; Jamie Bell; Octavia Spencer; John Hurt; Ed Harris; Tilda Swinton.
+Starring: Chris Evans, Kang-ho Song, Ah-sung Ko, Jamie Bell, Octavia Spencer, John Hurt, Ed Harris, Tilda Swinton

-The choice to centre the post-apocalyptic piece around issues of class was something that leans this movie away from the reductive terminology of the “blockbuster” and more towards the ‘art’ side of the spectrum.
-This, together with its excellent use of score and its focused narrative, present an array of questions regarding the boundaries of humanity and inevitably bring up questions regarding the state of the world we currently live in.
-In essence, the film ticks all of the sci-fi boxes it needs to in order to be appreciated by critics like me.
-But, more than that, it ticks the boxes that are opposing the dominant ideas of the genre and more so the industry.
+The choice to centre the post-apocalyptic piece around issues of class was something that leans this movie away from the reductive terminology of the “blockbuster” and more towards the “art” side of the industry-art spectrum of cinema.
+This, together with its excellent use of score and its focused narrative, present an array of questions regarding the boundaries of humanity and the state of the world we currently live in.
+In essence, Snowpiercer ticks all of the sci-fi boxes it needs to in order to be appreciated.
+But, more than that, it ticks the boxes that are opposing the dominant ideas of the contemporary landscape of filmmaking.

-Snowpiercer is centered around an American white guy, sure, but it is no mistake that he is the only representative of this culture in the “lower classes” of the train.
+Snowpiercer is centred around an American white guy, sure, but it is no mistake that he is the only representative of this culture in the “lower classes” of the Snowpiercer’s titular train.
 Furthermore, it is of no mistake that the vast majority (if not all) of the “upper classes” are white, and predominantly male.
-What Bong Joon Ho has done, in essence, is take the transnational nature of the film’s production and has used it to offer a piece that confronts societal norms regarding more than just class, but also race and sex too, all the while wrapping the gritty and dark tale in pieces of photography that elevate in levels of drama and beauty as well as intensity as the picture goes on.
+What Bong Joon Ho has done, in essence, is take the transnational nature of the film’s production and has used it to offer a piece that confronts societal norms regarding more than just class, but also race and sex too, all the while wrapping the gritty and dark tale in pieces of photography that elevate in levels of drama and beauty as well as intensity as the film goes on.